JulianFrattini/rqi-relf/README.md

-# rqi-pat
+# Requirements Quality Impact: Patterns

-Replication package for the case study on patterns of requirements quality impact
+This repository contains the replication package for the case study on patterns of requirements quality impact.